-A Mother describes her feelings and decision making process centered around her son’s addiction and recovery.
+A Mother’s fears around her son’s decision-making process centered around her son’s addiction and recovery.

 Writing this is an interesting challenge for me.
 You see, this is one of the most personal stories of my life.
 I’d rather show you my underwear drawer, seriously.
 Writing this makes my stomach do flip-flops.
 That’s my cue that I have a lot more healing to do.